Partner Providers Schedule: See Schedule Here

-*If you are in the Professional Certification Program, you may receive discounts on your seminars, contact us.
+- Certification Program students may receive discounts on seminars, contact us

 - Important anatomical landmarks & biomechanics